rescale/nf-rescale-hpc/README.md

 **cpus** (Defaults to 1): The number of cores of the hardware

-**ext.rescaleLicense** (Defaults to false): Whether or not to use Rescale License when running a software
+**ext.rescaleLicense** (Defaults to false): Whether or not to use Rescale License when running a software (Custom License can be passed using Nextflow environmental values)

+### Future Parameters to be supported (Second Pass)
+---
+The following parameters will be supported in the next release version of Rescale Executor.
+The parameters are chosen due to the projection of future demands.

+**ext.billingPriorityValue**: Priority for job hardware

+**ext.userDefinedLicenseSettings**: User-defined license settings for the analysis is a definition of multiple sets of license feature counts that the user expects the analysis to use for running the job

+### Unsupported and Future-Excluded Parameters
+---
+The following parameters will be not be supported now or in the future, because the parameters have a Nextflow based solution.

+**preProcessScript**: Pre-processing script for analysis.

+**postProcessScript**: Post-processing script for analysis.

+---
 4. Run the following command as BYOD in Rescale as a job.
 Make sure to attach a storage device (HPS) alongside a directory called projectdata
 ```bash
 curl -s "https://get.sdkman.io" | bash